Children and Families Single Point of Access (CaFSPA)

 You can contact your School Nurse by telephoning your local Hub, you will always be supported by one of our professional team who will listen to you and support you.

-Your young person (if they are aged 11-19 years) may prefer to send us a text through our chat health service (see below for contact details).
+Your young person (if they are aged 11-19 years) may prefer to send us a text through our chat health service (see the Young People aged 11-19 page for contact details).

 ChatHealth is a text message service for young people to ask for health and wellbeing advice.
 Messages sent to the dedicated number are delivered to a secure website and responded to by one of the trained health professionals in the school nursing team.
 Texts are usually replied to within one working day.